Ecological health: Measurements

+Conservation

 Some practices such as organic farming, sustainable forestry, natural landscaping, wild gardening or precision agriculture, sometimes combined into sustainable agriculture, are thought to improve or at least not to degrade ecological health, while still keeping land usable for human purposes.
 This is difficult to investigate as part of ecology, but is increasingly part of discourse on agricultural economics and conservation.

+Ecotage

 Ecotage is another tactic thought to be effective by some in protecting the health of ecosystems, but this is hotly disputed.
 In general, low confrontation and much attention to political virtues is thought to be important to maintaining ecological health, as it is far faster and simpler to destroy an ecosystem than protect it—thus wars on behalf of ecosystem integrity may simply lead to more rapid despoliation and loss due to competition.

+Deforestation and habitat destruction

 Deforestation and the habitat destruction of deep-sea coral reef are two issues that prompt deep investigation of what makes for ecological health, and fuels a great many debates.
 The role of clearcuts, plantations, and trawler nets is often portrayed as negative in the extreme, held akin to the role of weapons on human life.
 (See Human impact on the environment.)